Netcracker/DRNavigator/documentation/Architecture.md

   - status.user.username = system:serviceaccount:site-manager:sm-auth-sa
 ```

-Where `site-manager` is Site-Manager's Namespace name and `sm-auth-sa` is SA name.
+Where `site-manager` is SiteManager's Namespace name and `sm-auth-sa` is SA name.

 ![](/documentation/images/site-manager-http-auth.png)

-More information about token can be found at [site-manager authorization](#security-authorization) part.
+More information about token can be found at [SiteManager authorization](#security-authorization) part.

 What might be required to implement this approach:

-1. The operator which processing requests from Site-Manager must have a `serviceaccount`.
+1. The operator which processing requests from SiteManager must have a `serviceaccount`.

 2. The operator's `serviceaccount` must be wrapped in a `ClusterRoleBinding` with the `system:auth-delegator` cluster role: